arapat/aws-jupyter/manual.md

 ```

-##  Send different configuration files to the instances
+##  Send a local directory to the instances

 `> aws-jupyter send-files`